johnwroge/DSA/README.md

 # Data Structures and Algorithms

-This repository contains solutions to various algorithm challenges organized by language and a collection of books, sites, and content creators that may be helpful.
+This repository contains solutions to various algorithm challenges and a collection of books, sites, and content creators that may be helpful.
 My goal is to post solutions more regularly as a reference to help others prepare for technical interviews and reinforce concepts.

 ## Github DSA Collections By Language